-Manipulating them how?
+Skaking them up how?

 Not all events in a story are equal.
 Some are critical and will form your "key scenes."
 Others might be important to the overall understanding of the story, but dramatically they are pretty dull and will probably bore the readers if you present them as a full-blown scene.

 Let's say that a chapter in your novel concerns a man arguing with his wife and then making up with her.
 How are you going to choose to present these events?

 These are the kinds of decisions you will be making when structuring your narrative.
 But I can be more specific than that...

 Confused?
 Don't be, because it is all very simple, as I hope the following articles will demonstrate...

 Foreshadowing is another of those ways of making your fiction rise above the ordinary.
 A lot of novel writing beginners don't bother with it - they either don't know what it is or don't know how to do it.

 If you foreshadow in your own fiction, you will make it a lot more professional and a lot more publishable.